Car Accident Lawyer in Atlanta, GA

 Some of the evidence used to establish negligence and the cost of the damages includes the police report, photos of the accident scene, witness statements, medical bills, proof of lost wages, bills for the repair or replacement of your car, and testimony from an accident and medical experts.

 Not necessarily.
 The first course of action will be to determine the value of your case and seek a settlement from the at-fault driver’s insurance company.
-The majority of personal injury lawsuits are settled before they reach the courtroom.
-However, your personal injury attorney should feel comfortable with representing you in court if it becomes necessary to do so.
+Most personal injury lawsuits are settled before they reach the courtroom.
+However, your Atlanta personal injury attorney should feel comfortable with representing you in court if it becomes necessary to do so.

-No. Not before speaking to a personal injury attorney.
-Medical records should only be released under limited circumstances, as the information contained in them could be used against you.
-Insurers may try to claim that the medical treatment you received was not necessary or that your injuries were caused by a pre-existing condition.
+No. Not before speaking to a car accident lawyer in Atlanta, GA.
+Medical records should only be released under limited circumstances, as the information they contain could be used against you.
+Insurers may try to claim that the medical treatment you received was not necessary or that a pre-existing condition caused your injuries.

-Georgia is a modified comparative negligence state, meaning that as long as you’re less than 49% at fault, you can still recover in the accident.
+Georgia is a modified comparative negligence state, meaning that if you’re less than 49% at fault, you can still recover in the accident.
 However, any damage award you receive will be reduced by the percentage of responsibility you bear.

-If you are offered a settlement before you’ve finished your medical treatment or before your doctor releases you, then the amount offered is likely not going to cover all of your expenses.
-If you accept a settlement and then incur more medical expenses, you’ll likely have to pay for those yourself.
+If you are offered a settlement before you’ve finished your medical treatment or before your doctor releases you, then the amount offered will likely not cover all of your expenses.
+If you accept a settlement and then incur more medical expenses, you’ll probably have to pay for those yourself.

 Schedule a Free Consultation With an Atlanta Car Accident Lawyer